dslab-epfl/svshi/README.md

 2. Run `./run_docker.sh` to run the docker container.
 It opens a `sh` instance in the container with the current directory mapped to `/pwd` in the container
 3. You can find the repo copied in `/home/maki/svshi`
 4. `svshi` command is accessible

+## GUI

+SVSHI comes with a GUI in the form of a web application.
+For this usage, we strongly recommend to use the provided Docker image.

+### Docker (can be used on Windows or Unix machine)

+Here the SVSHI system and the frontend server run on the same Docker image.
+To use it:

+- Run `./build_docker.sh` (Windows: `.ps1`) to build the image
+- Run `./run_docker.sh` to run the docker container
+- Open a browser and navigate to `http://localhost:3000` (or replace `localhost` by the IP of the machine running the Docker)
+- \[Only if you run the Docker on another machine than the one you use to access the GUI\] Enter the IP:Port combination of the machine running the Docker on the GUI front page

+### Unix (Linux / macOS)

+You need to have `npm` installed on your system!

+To use the GUI:

+- run `svshi gui` in a terminal to start SVSHI
+- run the script `start_ui.sh` in another terminal
+- connect to [http://localhost:3000](http://localhost:3000) in your favorite browser

+When you want to stop, kill both processes running in terminals.

+> If you are running SVSHI on a smart building infrastructure, DO NOT kill `svshi gui`, it would stop running on your building installation!
+You can however stop the `start-ui.sh` process.

 ## Supported devices